 They may differ from the information contained in this leaflet.

-This ensures that you do not wash each preparation out of your eye.
+This ensures that you do not wash any of the eye drops from your eyes.

 - Wash your hands well with soap and water.

 - Immediately before using a bottle for the first time, break the safety seal around the neck area and throw the loose plastic ring away.

 - Hold the bottle upside down in one hand between your thumb and middle finger (see Diagram 1).